ebeneliason/easy-pattern/README.md

 A few notes about pattern composition:

-1. Because the [`bgPattern`](#bgpattern) property may be set to another `EasyPattern` instance, it's possible to create recursive stacks which compose two or more patterns together as one.
+1. Because the [`bgPattern`](#bgpattern) property may be set to another `EasyPattern` instance, it's possible to create compositions which combine two or more patterns together as one.

 2. Patterns may apply an opacity effect via the [`alpha`](#alpha) and [`ditherType`](#dithertype) properties, which applies to all layers of the pattern it's defined on and any nested more deeply beneath it.